Free Cash Flow Explained: Why It Matters More Than Earnings

 Net income is an accounting number.
 It includes non-cash charges like depreciation and amortization, stock-based compensation, and various accruals.
 A company can report positive earnings while actually burning cash.
 It can also report negative earnings while generating strong cash flow.

-Free Cash Flow and Valuation
+Free Cash Flow and Stock Valuation

 Free cash flow is the input that drives Discounted Cash Flow analysis, the most fundamental stock valuation method.
 When analysts build a DCF model, they project future free cash flows and discount them to present value.
 Companies with higher and more predictable free cash flow receive higher valuations.

-This is why free cash flow yield, calculated as free cash flow per share divided by the stock price, is one of the most popular metrics among value investors.
 A stock with a free cash flow yield of 8 percent is generating 8 cents of free cash for every dollar of stock price.
 Compare this to a government bond yield and you have a quick sense of whether the stock offers adequate compensation for its risk.

 What Good Free Cash Flow Looks Like

-Strong free cash flow has three characteristics.
 First, it is positive and growing over time.
 A company that generates more free cash each year is expanding its ability to reward shareholders and invest in growth.
+Consistent growth in FCF is one of the strongest signals of a healthy, compounding business.

 Third, it is consistent.
 A company that alternates between positive and negative free cash flow is harder to value and riskier to own.
 Cyclical businesses naturally have variable free cash flow, but even among cyclicals, consistency over a full economic cycle matters.